jakelevirne/edge-lab/docs/Pi Cluster.md

   - Go back to the General tab and make sure 'Set username and password' is still unchecked

 SSH key setup is a complex topic in and of itself.
 If you don't already have and use SSH keys, then this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-create-ssh-keys-with-openssh-on-macos-or-linux) walks through the process of creating new ones.
-If you change any of the defaults during key generation (e.g. a different key filename or non-blank passphrase), you should edit/create your `~/.ssh/config` file to match.
+If you change any of the defaults during key generation (e.g. a different key filename or non-blank passphrase), you should edit or create your `~/.ssh/config` file to match.
 For example, mine looks like this because I have a custom identity filename, and I used a passphrase, and I'm on a Mac which let's me use the Keychain to store the passphrase:

 ```bash
 Host *